rphair/frankenwallet/docs/install/internal.md

 ```

 {: .note}
-> There's no need to create & configure a volume for the Frankenwallet *root* (the larger of the two partitions) since we will create that in the installer screens in the next step.
+> There's no need to create & configure a volume for the Frankenwallet *root* (the larger of the two partitions) since we will create that in the installer screens at the next stage.

 However, those installer screens won't be able to use the new `/boot` without a "partition table" (likely a bug or artefact in the installer)... so to bypass this problem we take this final step of create a "dummy" filesystem there: